ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-Handler.md

  **3 - Add privilege claim transformation in [FoxIDs Control Client](control.md#foxids-control-client)**

 FoxIDs can transforms the [DK privilege XML claim](claim-transform-dk-privilege.md) to a JSON claim.
 It is recommended to add the transformation in order to obtain smaller claims and tokens.
 Furthermore, it makes the tokens readable.

-1. Set the privilege claim depending of the Context Handler version.
+1. Set the privilege claim `dk:gov:saml:attribute:Privileges_intermediate` or `https://data.gov.dk/model/core/eid/privilegesIntermediate` depending of the Context Handler version.
 2. Remove the original privilege claim from the claims pipeline.
 3. Click update